Swirrl/ook/README.md

 curl -X GET "localhost:9200/_cat/indices?v=true"
 ```

 Alternatively you can create an integrant profile with the `:ook.index/data` component which will populate the database when the system is started.
-Use `:ook.etl/target-datasets` to scope the data to a set of `pmdcat:Dataset` URIs.
-See e.g. [resources/fixture-data.edn](resources/fixture-data.edn).
+Use `:ook.etl/target-datasets` to scope the data to a vector of `pmdcat:Dataset` URIs (e.g. [resources/fixture/data.edn](resources/fixture/data.edn)) or provide a SPARQL query to set the scope (e.g. [resources/trade/data.edn](resources/trade/data.end)).

 ## Testing